Marcel and Rebecca | Edited by Steve N

 - Once they've emerged, how quickly these defects should be identified.

-- How inspections should have been undertaken (eg, by a slow-moving vehicle with a camera).
+- How inspections should be undertaken (eg, by a slow-moving vehicle with a camera).

 There is also a separate document called the Well-maintained Highways Code of Practice which sets out national standards.
 However, even if the council followed its own rules, there's a chance its rules weren't adequate - so you might still be able to argue negligence.